Contents Index Previous Next

 You have the following options:

 · If you leave the TM text box empty, all other settings will be ignored, and you will not be able to use MetaTexis TM functions.
 Usually you will use a TM to increase your translation efficiency.
-Even when you write lyrical texts or poems the TM results can be helpful, for they might help you to understand the text better.
+Even when you write lyrical texts or poems, the TM results can be helpful, for they might help you to understand the text better.

-· If the checkbox Search for source segments automatically is checked, MetaTexis will automatically look up the specified TM when a TU is opened.
+· If the Search for source segments automatically checkbox is checked, MetaTexis will automatically look up the specified TM when a TU is opened.

-· If the checkbox Save translation units automatically is checked, MetaTexis will automatically save a translation unit in the specified TM when a TU closed.
+· If the Save translation units automatically checkbox is checked, MetaTexis will automatically save a translation unit in the specified TM when a TU closed.

 If both checkboxes are active, you can increase your translation efficiency by automatically re-using existing translations for translating new segments (so-called "leverage effect").
 If there are many similar segments in the document, you can save a lot of working time through this leverage effect.
 Of course, when you start working with an empty TM, the leverage effect is small.
 The effect increases as the TM grows.

-· When the checkbox Use TM also as TDB when searching is active, the TM will also be searched as TDB, that is, the TUs in the TM will be treated as terminology.
-This can further increase your translation efficiency, for example when the text to be translated contains segments consisting of several smaller sentences already translated before.
+· When the Use TM also as TDB when searching checkbox is active, the TM will also be searched as TDB, that is, the TUs in the TM will be treated as terminology.
+This can further increase your translation efficiency, for example, when the text to be translated contains segments consisting of several smaller sentences already translated before.

 · If you activate Save RTF text, MetaTexis will save both the pure text representation of a TU and its RTF version.
 The RTF text includes all formatting information.
 Although MetaTexis stores the RTF text very efficiently, this feature will increase the size of the TM.
-In many cases, it will not be necessary to save the RTF text, e.g. when the text to be translated are not formatted in a special way (bold, italics etc.), or when you are translating tagged documents like HTML and XML documents.
+In many cases, it will not be necessary to save the RTF text, e.g. when the text to be translated is not formatted in a special way (bold, italics etc.), or when you are translating tagged documents such as HTML and XML documents.